Law enforcement in Sudan: United Police Forces

 The United Police Forces had an estimated 30,000 personnel who were responsible for civil defense, criminal investigations, immigration and customs, passport control, traffic control, and wildlife protection.
 Police divisions normally operated within state commands.
 State police commissioners reported to the director general of police in Khartoum, who answered to the minister of interior.
 The UPF inventory included 40 Fahd armored fighting vehicles, 20 Panhard M3 armored fighting vehicles, and 30 armored personnel carriers.
 The serviceability of these vehicles was unknown.
 Generally, the UPF had not deployed significant numbers of officers to South Sudan.
 After 2004, an unknown number of UPF personnel deployed to Darfur.
 Human-rights advocates accused the UPF of committing an array of human-rights atrocities.

 Popular Police Forces

-The Popular Police Forces, created in 1989, were estimated to have at least 35,000 members who technically were under the supervision of the director general of police.
-In fact, the PPF was little more than an Islamist vigilante group that supposedly assisted the UPF.
-It operated as a politicized militia that sought to enforce “moral standards” among the country’s Islamic population.
-The PPF, not surprisingly, had a poor human-rights record.
+The Popular Police Forces, created in 1989, were estimated to have at least 35,000 members who technically were under the supervision of the director general of police, but it operated as a politicized militia that sought to enforce “moral standards” among the country's Islamic population.
+The PPF had a poor human-rights record.
 It was dissolved by the transitional government after the Sudanese Revolution.